December 8, 2025

 1. How many clinical hours do PMHNP students need to complete in Florida?

-Most PMHNP programs in Florida require 500–700 clinical hours to graduate, though requirements vary by school.
-These hands-on experience hours must be completed under the supervision of a licensed psychiatric provider, typically a PMHNP-BC, psychiatrist (MD/DO), or clinical psychologist.
+Most PMHNP programs in Florida require 500–700 clinical hours to graduate, though program requirements vary by school.
+These hands-on experience hours must be completed under the direct supervision of a licensed psychiatric provider, typically a PMHNP-BC, psychiatrist (MD/DO), or clinical psychologist.
 Check with your specific program to understand hour distribution across different psychiatric care settings and whether your school accepts virtual clinicals or telehealth rotations as part of your total requirement.
+Meeting these clinical hours is essential for developing the clinical judgment and confidence you'll need in your future career.

 2. Can I complete my PMHNP clinical rotations through telepsychiatry in Florida?

 Yes!
-Many Florida programs now accept virtual clinicals for PMHNP rotations, especially since the pandemic normalized telehealth.
-Telepsychiatry allows you to work with patients remotely, conducting assessments, providing therapy, and managing medications through secure video platforms.
-You'll also gain valuable experience with EMR systems and learn how to deliver quality mental health services in underserved or rural areas of FL.
-Just confirm with your school that virtual hours count toward your graduation requirements.
+Many Florida programs now accept virtual clinicals for PMHNP rotations, especially since the pandemic normalized telehealth in mental health care.
+Telepsychiatry allows you to work with patients remotely, conducting psychiatric evaluations, providing therapeutic interventions, and managing medications through secure video platforms.
+You'll gain valuable clinical experience with EMR systems and learn how to deliver quality mental health services to patients in underserved or rural areas of Florida.
+Just confirm with your school that virtual hours count toward your graduation requirements before committing to a telepsychiatry placement.

 3. When should I start looking for a PMHNP preceptor in Florida?